Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Introduction

 \subsection{Probabilistic challenges and contributions}

 A precise control of the design and of the estimation error is achieved by using the spatial ergodicity of the SPDE.
-The fundamental phenomenon of spatial ergodicity for SPDEs has first been observed by \citet{chenSpatialErgodicitySPDEs2021a} and has led to numerous convergence results for spatial averages of the type $\int_{[0,N]^d} g(v_t(y))\,\D y$ as $N\to\infty$, where $v$ solves the stochastic heat equation on $\mathbb{R}^d$ \citep{khoshnevisanSpatialStationarityErgodicity2021, kimLimitTheoremsTimedependent2022, kuzgunConvergenceDensitiesSpatial2022, chenSpatialErgodicityCentral2022, chenCentralLimitTheorems2022a, chenCentralLimitTheorems2023}.
-In the setting presented in this article, spatial ergodicity occurs asymptotically as $\nu\to 0$ and, in principle, the previous results could be adapted to this case.
-Importantly, they are not suited to perform non--parametric estimation, since they are not uniform in the Lipschitz--constant of $g$.
-We tackled the following challenges, which are of independent statistical and probabilistic interest.
+The fundamental phenomenon of spatial ergodicity for SPDEs has first been observed by \citet{chenSpatialErgodicitySPDEs2021} and has led to numerous convergence results for spatial averages of the type $\int_{[0,N]^d} g(v_t(y))\,\D y$ as $N\to\infty$, where $v$ solves the stochastic heat equation on $\mathbb{R}^d$ \citep{khoshnevisanSpatialStationarityErgodicity2021, kimLimitTheoremsTimedependent2022, kuzgunConvergenceDensitiesSpatial2022, chenSpatialErgodicityCentral2022, chenCentralLimitTheorems2022a, chenCentralLimitTheorems2023}.
+In the setting presented in this work, the spatial ergodicity occurs asymptotically as $\nu\to 0$ and, in principle, the previous results could be adapted to this case.
+Importantly, they are not suited to perform non-parametric estimation, since they are not uniform in the Lipschitz-constant of $g$.
+We tackle the following challenges, which are of independent statistical and probabilistic interest.